 The Park Headquarters with Frailejones

-A plump greyish bird like a small thrush flew rapidly out of a wet ditch by the road and was gone over a rise in the ground.
+A plump greyish bird, like a small thrush, flew rapidly out of a wet ditch by the road and was gone over a rise in the ground.
 Hernan informed me it was a Stout billed Cinclodes.
 I would liked to have seen more of it but at least I had seen one.

-In mercifully quick time we found a Buffy Helmetcrest flying very low, about a foot or two off the ground and allowing us to virtually walk up to it as it fed from the pink flowers around the buildings.
+In mercifully quick time we found a Buffy Helmetcrest flying very low, about a foot or two off the ground and allowing us to virtually walk up to it as it fed from some pink flowers around the buildings.
 At times it gave up flying and just clung onto the flower and extracted the nectar.

 After five or so minutes it disappeared over the gates and into the inaccessible park.
 So that was that but we were determined to see some more of this great little bird.
 There then ensued a very long wait.
 We were the only people here which was good, as yesterday was a Sunday with the result that there would have been many more people around and we would have had little if any chance of seeing the Buffy Helmetcrest due to all the disturbance.

-We checked and re-checked the flower beds in front of the park headquarters and finally our persistence was rewarded as another Buffy Helmetcrest was discovered feeding amongst the flowers of the Frailejones.
+We checked and re-checked the flower beds in front of the park headquarters and finally our persistence was rewarded as another Buffy Helmetcrest was discovered feeding amongst the yellow flowers of the Frailejones.
 It behaved in just the same way as the other bird, indeed it may have been the same one, flying very low and occasionally perching on the flowers and leaves to feed but because of the wind we never got the shot we wanted of it, just sitting at the top of the plants.

 You can just see the purple iridescence on the throat feathers.
 One of the main